The Friends of Eddie Coyle: Plot

-Foley tells Coyle at their next meeting that Jackie's arrest was not enough to clear Coyle's sentence.
+Foley later tells Coyle that Jackie's arrest was not enough to clear Coyle's sentence.
 In preparation for the third robbery, the crew moves in to kidnap the bank's manager, but are ambushed by Foley and other ATF agents and placed under arrest.
 The next day, Coyle decides to tip Foley off about Scalise and his crew, but is unaware of their arrest.
 Foley shows him the arrest in the newspaper and departs, leaving Coyle anguished.
 Soon after, Dillon is told that a mob boss wants him to assassinate Coyle, thinking that Coyle ratted out the robbery crew.
 Dillon invites Coyle out to a Boston Bruins game at the Boston Garden along with a hood whom Dillon claims is his "wife's nephew".
 At the game, Coyle becomes severely drunk and eventually passes out during the car ride afterward.
 The hood drives them to a discreet location, where Dillon shoots Coyle in the head.
 They swap out cars in the parking lot of a bowling alley and leave.

 Dillon and Foley meet outside Boston City Hall the next day, where Foley thanks Dillon for giving him Scalise and his crew.
 Foley is largely unconcerned that Dillon cannot tell him who murdered Coyle, leaving the impression that he knows Dillon is involved, but likely would not have pursued the killing of Coyle.
 After they finish conversing, they walk away in separate directions.